uqee/coretechs-stackedit-workspace/Documents Odds96/PrivacyPolicy/PrivacyPolicy.md.md

 Odds96 will destroy or permanently anonymize the Personal Information we hold when it is no longer required for any purpose including our legal or operational obligations.

-If you are looking to suspend your Account and delete any related information, please read our Self-Exclusion policy.

 ### 7. Security of Personal Information

 You acknowledge that no data transmission over the Internet is totally secure.
 Any information which you transmit to Odds96 is transmitted at your own risk.
 However, once we receive your transmission, we will take reasonable steps to protect your Personal Information from misuse, loss and unauthorized access, modification and disclosure including by using password protected systems and databases.
 By using our Services or providing personal information to us, you agree that we may communicate with you electronically regarding security, privacy, and administrative issues relating to your use of the Services.